Passions, Follies, & Loves

 Devoted Pet Lover

-Currently, my husband, Curt, and I share our lives with two gray cats, Roland and Hayduke, and one completely spoiled pom-chi named Kara (who is also a certified therapy dog).
+My husband, Curt, and I have shared our lives with several beloved furry loved ones.
 I respect all life and am especially grateful to the companion animals who let us share their lives.

 Since I don’t have children, my life lacked the presence of grandchildren.
 It is my honor and privilege to be adopted by as an “in-town” grandmother.
 My life is immeasurably enriched by the presence of Basil (now a handsome and amazing young man living in Traverse City, MI) and Rowyn and Emil (who live here in Asheville).
 Having these young marvels and their amazing mom’s in my life is an enduring blessing to me.